-City Region.
-Units in the Courtyard are also in the Capital City Region and vice versa.
-Resource Track: A solution of each Resource a player has, marked by Resource Tokens.
+The numbered spaces on the track represent the amount of each Resource a player has, marked by Resource Tokens.
 No one Resource type can ever exceed "10."

 Scribed Spells:

 Slots for Spell Cards to be "permanently scribed" during a Research Action and which may be Cast without discarding.